maisiejillbt/pinterest_clone/README.md

 # [View the live site here!](https://tw1nterest.herokuapp.com/)

-If you're a current AA student looking for help or inspiration, feel free to reach out to me on Slack @Maisie Bruno-Tyne
+### If you're a student looking for help or inspiration, feel free to reach out to me on Slack @Maisie Bruno-Tyne

-## Features
+# Features

 - Account Creation and Authentication